-GILSONITE CEMENTING Grade has a low specific gravity, is non-porous, and impermeable.
+GILSONITE CEMENTING Grade has a light specific gravity, is non-porous, and impermeable.
 The addition of Gilsonite to cement slurries reduces the slurry weight without requiring large additions of water.
-The result is a superior lightweight slurry, having good compressive strength, which is especially suited for cementing weak formations and in control of lost circulation.
+As a result, superior lightweight slurry have good compressive ability, especially suited for cementing weak formations and controlling lost circulation.

 Especially in primal cementing due to the need to reduce remedial cementing operations and the different types of formations existence encountered

-These problem formations may range from either porous or cavernous formations to very weak formations that are unable to support the hydrostatic head that is necessary for drilling and well supplementation.
+These problem formations may range from either porous or cavernous formations to very weak formations.
+This makes supporting hydrostatic head unable, while is necessary for drilling and well supplementation.
 This recent type of formation will often break down or fracture under hydrostatic loading, terminating in partial or complete loss of flow.

 Cementing of oil well